digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/manage_domain_entities.rst

 Adding new sequencers to a distributed synchronization domain
 -------------------------------------------------------------

-For non-database-based sequencers such as Ethereum or Fabric sequencers, you can either initialize them as part of the regular :ref:`distributed sync domain bootstrapping process <domain_bootstrapping>` or dynamically add a new sequencer at a later point as follows:
+For non-database-based sequencers, you can either initialize them as part of the regular :ref:`distributed sync domain bootstrapping process <domain_bootstrapping>` or dynamically add a new sequencer at a later point as follows:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/sequencer/DynamicOnboardingIntegrationTest.scala